-Exercise 2.13 In the lecture it was explained that the linear classifier with the identity covariance matrix $\hat{\Sigma} = \sigma^2 I$, is identical to the nearest mean classifier.
+Exercise 2.9 In the lecture it was explained that the linear classifier with the identity covariance matrix $\hat{\Sigma} = \sigma^2 I$, is identical to the nearest mean classifier.

-(a) Give the formula for the nearest mean classifier.

-(b) Show that this nearest mean classifier is indeed equivalent to a linear classifier with identity covariance matrix.
+- (a) Give the formula for the nearest mean classifier. - (b) Show that this nearest mean classifier is indeed equivalent to a linear classifier with identity covariance matrix.

-The linear discriminant classifier, the Fisher classifier and the nearest mean classifier are also implemented in PRTOOLS, and they are called the Linear Discriminant classifier, ldc, Fisher classifier, fisherc and the nearest mean classifier, nmc.
+The linear discriminant classifier and the nearest mean classifier are also implemented in PRTOOLS as ldc and nmc respectively.
 Summarizing, today we have encountered the following classifiers:

-PRTOOLS name description
+PRTools name description

 nmc Nearest mean classifier

 ldc Linear discriminant classifier

 qdc Quadratic Bayes Normal classifier

-fisherc Fisher classifier

 parzenc Parzen density classifier

 knnc k-nearest neighbor classifier